 With Thrive Themes, although you pay a $228.00 or a hefty $588.00 annual membership (even more if you decide to go for pay monthly option, $300 per year and $708 per year), you do get a lot of bang for your buck.
 Themes plus award winning plugins.

 Genesis Theme Framework: 50+ current available themes and growing.

-Thrive Themes: 9 current available themes and growing.
+Thrive Themes: 10 current available themes and growing.

-Key Features & Elements Comparison
+Key Features Comparison

-Thrive Themes: Custom widgets, theme layout options, landing page templates, fonts manager, social sharing features, related posts feature, Favicon uploader, custom footer/credits, lazy loading comments functionality, image resize and optimisation, custom 404 page text.
+Thrive Themes: Custom widgets, theme layout options, landing page templates, fonts manager, built-in social sharing tools, related posts feature, Favicon uploader, custom footer/credits, lazy loading comments functionality, image resize and optimization, custom 404-page text editor.

-Ease Of Use And Management Comparison
+Ease Of Use And Theme Management Comparison